Azure/azure-powershell/documentation/development-docs/vm-for-partners.md

     ```PowerShell
     Connect-AzureRmAccount
     ```
 5. Execute the Powershell script.
-The script is essentially does the following:
+The script essentially does the following:
     1. Checks if a **resource group** with the name ```$ResourceGroupName``` exists if not - creates it for you.
     2. Checks if a **storage account**  with the name ```$StorageAccountName``` exists if not - creates it for you.
     3. Checks if a **storage account container** with the name ```$StorageAccountName``` exists if not - creates it for you.